bigaidream/subsets_ml_cookbook/dl/lua/lua_supervised.md

 ## Model
  > http://code.madbits.com/wiki/doku.php?id=tutorial_supervised_2_model

 The construction of models is pretty similar to Keras.
+In fact, Torch is the teacher of Keras.

 One neat way to get the weights is:
 ```lua